ccl0utier/CorrelationRulesRunner/README.md

   --version             show program's version number and exit
 ```

+## Authentication

+You can setup Authentication tokens in Splunk (see documentation [here](https://docs.splunk.com/Documentation/Splunk/latest/Security/Setupauthenticationwithtokens)) and then use that to connect using the `-t TOKEN, --token TOKEN` option, which is the preferred method.

 ## Examples

 Connect to the Splunk server on localhost, using the admin user, asking for a password (prompt) and run all correlations: